gold-lab/ExInAtor2/README.md

 # Description

 ExInAtor2 is an improvement of ExinAtor that can be [found here](https://github.com/alanzos/ExInAtor).

+ExInAtor2 detects positive selection using the following two signatures:

+1. Recurrence (RE) that compares the exonic mutation rate to that of the local background

+2. Functional impact (FI), that compares estimated functional impact of mutations to background, both in exonic regions.

 # Requirements

-<b> For recurrence </b>
----

 Python
 ---
-Tested on python version 3.6.13

-*Python packages required:* regex (tested on version 2016.06.24), numpy (tested on version 1.19.5)

-R
----
-Tested on R version 3.5.1

-Bedtools
----
-Tested on Bedtools version 2.29.2

-<b> For functional impact </b>
----
-Python
----
 Tested on python version 3.6.13/3.7.2

-*Python packages required:* regex (tested on version 2016.06.24), numpy (tested on version 1.19.5), pytabix (tested on version 0.1)
+*Python packages required:* regex (tested on version 2016.06.24), numpy (tested on version 1.19.5), pytabix (required only for functional impact, tested on version 0.1)

 R
 ---